Rudolf Bacherer

-In June 1944 Bacherer was commanding the 1049th Infantry Regiment on the Western Front when Major General Rudolf Stegmann, commander of the 77th Infantry Division was killed in American air raid.
+In June 1944 Bacherer was commanding the 1049th Infantry Regiment on the Western Front when Major General Rudolf Stegmann, commander of the 77th Infantry Division was killed in an American air raid (18 June).
 Bacherer was promoted to command the division and enjoyed some early successes, capturing 250 American prisoners on 17 June and the following day broke through US lines to link up with the remnants of the LXXXIV Corps near La Haye-du-Puits.
 The Division however, which was already understrength when Bacherer made his advance soon suffered heavy losses as the Americans forged ahead.

-Bacherer was captured by American forces following the fall of Saint-Malo in 1944 and was held as a POW until 1947.
+Bacherer was captured by American forces following the fall of Saint-Malo (17 August 1944) and was held as a POW until July 1947.

+His son Günther (* 1923) had to do military service and died in 1945.